us0p/interview_preparation/english_questions.md

     demonstrate experience to work collaboratively.

     R: I work with web development since 2021 and have almost 3 years of professional experience.
-During my experiences i mostly worked as a fullstack developer.
+In those experiences i mostly worked as a fullstack developer.
+    I'm used to work with many concurrent projects.
+In those projects i mostly worked with the MERN stack.
+As a developer i'm always worried about the quality of my work, that's why, in one of my previuos experiences i was the first developer to apply tests to the code base and use Test Driven Development to delivery a project with a higher approval by the client.
     I'm used to have direct contact with clients to gather requirements and to provide reports about the sprint.
-    I have experience in working with many concurrent projects and in those projects i mostly worked with the MERN stack.
-I'm always worried about the quality of my work, that's why, in one of my previuos experiences i was the first developer to apply tests to the code base and use Test Driven Development to delivery a project with a higher approval by the client.
-    I have experience working with multifunctional teams and environments. and i'm always eager to learn and experiment with new technologies, i love what i do.
+    I have experience working with multifunctional teams and environments. and i'm always eager to learn and experiment with new technologies.

 - Why should we hire you?